-To officially withdraw, a student must notify the Academic Chair, Program Coordinator, or Student Advisor.
+To officially withdraw, a student must notify the Academic Chair, Program Coordinator, or Student Advisor and complete a Withdraw Request form.
 The school encourages the student to withdraw in person but accepts written or verbal notification.

 Tuition and other charges are refunded according to the Refund Schedule below based on calendar days.